mthbernardes/mthbernardes.github.io/_posts/2019-03-07-using-firefox-webextensions-as-c2-client.markdown

 Select the option ` On your own.
 Your submission will be immediately signed for self-distribution.
 Updates should be handled by you via an updateURL or external application updates.` upload our .xpi file, click in `Sign Add-on`, then select the option no, because we don't want Mozilla to analyse our code, click in continue, and then download the signed webextension.

 #### Installing the webextension
 Now to install our webextension we're not going to use the Firefox interface (because it requires user interaction).
 We'll edit a couple files to make Firefox detect our webextension.
+It's important to close all instances of Firefox while doing the webextension installation

 ##### webextension file
 Copy the signed webextension file to `$HOME/.mozilla/firefox/profile-name/extensions`